Categories

-A good friend of mine has been reading a collection of short stories by PG Wodehouse about a character named Bertie Wooster and his valet, Jeeves.
+A good friend of ours has been reading a collection of short stories by PG Wodehouse about a character named Bertie Wooster and his valet, Jeeves.
 He came across a passage in the 1924 classic “The Rummy Affair of Old Biffy” in which Bertie recounts his experience at an exhibition at Wembley in North London.
 There, he is drawn to a Planter’s bar where a man is mixing an unusual West Indian cocktail.
 Without going into specific detail, he simply states that the drink contains seven ingredients:

 “A planter, apparently, does not consider he has had a drink unless it contains at least seven ingredients, and I’m not saying, mind you, that he isn’t right.
 The man behind the bar told us the things were called Green Swizzles; and, if ever I marry and have a son, Green Swizzle Wooster is the name that will go down in the register.”

 Crème de menthe is another possibility, and it’s the one David Wondrich chose when he was searching for a solution.
 Mr. Wondrich was, after all, able to track down a 1930 photograph of a man drinking a Green Swizzle in Trinidad to prove that the drink did indeed exist.
-And yet, I think he could have considered another green spirit instead of créme de menthe.
+And yet, we think he could have considered another green spirit instead of créme de menthe.

 Chartreuse Swizzle